 Midland’s Open Door provides two shelters, one for men and one for women and children.
 Our men’s shelter provides 19 beds, with the capacity for 23, and our women and children’s shelter provides 17 beds, with the capacity for 21.
 Each guest is assisted with food, shelter and clothing and is also assigned a case manager to assist in moving toward long-term stability.

 Midland’s Open Door operates a clothing ministry to provide emergency clothing assistance for men and women.
 Clothing is available for shelter guests 24 hours a day, 365 days a year and to the public for emergency needs.
-In addition, a monthly clothing giveaway for the community is held on the first Saturday of every month from 9am to 12pm at Emmanuel Baptist Church, located at 502 Cherry Street in Midland, MI.
+In addition, free monthly clothing assistance is available on the first Saturday of every month from 9am to 12pm at Emmanuel Baptist Church, located at 502 Cherry Street in Midland, MI.